-Hot Flashes Linked to Heart Attack Risk, New Research Finds
+Hot Flashes May Be Connected to Heart Attack Risk

 Waking up in sweaty pajamas or breaking out in a heated flush (when everyone else in the room seems to be cool and comfortable) can be really disconcerting.
 But hot flashes aren’t just an annoying symptom of menopause.
 A new study finds that women who experience regular hot flashes may face a much greater risk of having a heart attack or stroke later in life.